Want tech innovation? Skip the iPhone and upgrade your PC, says HP

 Coughlin: I was in the room when [former Microsoft CEO] Steve Ballmer asked me, "Are you going to spend $500 million to create a Windows tablet category?"
 The answer was we don't have those kind of dollars.
 They went and created that category, and guess what?
 Our Spectre X2 is now scaling wonderfully.
 They created a detachable Windows category when it was all Apple's market.
 Their role is to be the tip of the spear.

 Are there times where we might be competitive?
 Sure.
-But take their latest laptop with Windows S [an operating system version geared for schools that today like Google's Chrome OS].
+But take their latest laptop with Windows S [an operating system version geared for schools, where Google's Chrome OS is also big].
 Microsoft is trying to make sure they create a premium halo for Windows S. Is there enough market today there for us to spend our precious R&D resources?
 No. But they're doing it, and if there's a market there, then we participate.

 Arguably no system is more personal than a phone right now.
 What's your latest thinking on actually selling one yourself?